Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization: Boundary Aware Temporal Forgery Detection+ Method

 \subsubsection{Boundary Matching Loss}

 Following the standard protocol~\cite{linBMN2019, suBSN2021}, we generated the ground truth boundary maps as labels for efficient training.
 The fusion boundary matching loss is calculated as,

-where $\alpha$ is one of the boundary map types from the boundary module, $n$ is the number of samples in the dataset, $D$ is the maximum value of possible proposal duration, $t_i$ is the number of frames, and $\mathbb{T} = \{t_i\}_0^{n}$ where $\sum\mathbb{T}$ is the total number of frames in the dataset.
+where $\alpha$ is one of the boundary map types from the boundary module, $n$ is the number of samples in the dataset, $D$ is the maximum proposal duration, $t_i$ is the number of frames, and $\mathbb{T} = \{t_i\}_0^{n}$ where $\sum\mathbb{T}$ is the total number of frames in the dataset.